khugg/khugg.github.io/README.md

 # My Portfolio
 Welcome to my portfolio!
-This project showcases my skills, projects as a future cloud engineering .
+This project showcases my skills, projects as a future cloud engineer .

 ## Table of Contents